 As Calm Kids psychologists, we work closely together to support each other and we value supervision and reflective practice to ensure that we can offer the best service possible to the families that we see.

-We also believe in supporting children and families holistically, so we work jointly with schools, social care and NHS teams as and when required.
+We also believe in supporting children and families holistically, so we work jointly with other professionals, including schools, social care and NHS teams, as and when required.

 What is a Clinical Psychologist?